 - Drafting memoranda/delivering briefings to group and regional executive committees, group risk committee and full board regarding high-risk contracts, proposed new lease terms, insurance corporate structures, local ownership requirements, licensing/regulatory obligations.

-- Corporate policy matters covering areas such as conflicts of interest, data protection, DRAD (data retention, archiving and destruction), sanctions compliance, subcontractor and supplier vetting and management.
+- Corporate policy matters covering areas such as conflicts of interest, data protection, DRAD (data retention and deletion, archiving and destruction), sanctions compliance, subcontractor and supplier vetting and management.

 - Commercial partnerships, collaborations and referral arrangements with a variety of businesses spanning the insurance, medical, information security, financial analysis, logistics and litigation sectors.

 - MSAs, standard terms and conditions, RFPs/tenders for tasks and projects ranging in value from £5k to £25m.